Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Numerical Experiments

-In this section, we report the computational results of \texttt{QuadProgCD-R} (\Cref{alg:CuP}) for solving the reference value problem arising from the new genome/protein detection problem.
+In this section, we report the computational results of \texttt{QuadProgCD-R} (\Cref{alg:CuP}) for solving the reference value problem arising from the new genome or protein detection problem.
 Recall that we have two groups of instances: BioData100 with 317,458 instances and BioData841 with 3 instances.

-For BioData841, the test result is summarized in~\Cref{tab:refval-biodata841}. \texttt{CPLEX} and \texttt{Gurobi} both failed to solve these three instances within \textbf{1000} seconds, while our algorithm \texttt{QuadProgCD} managed to solve them in less than \textbf{40} seconds each.
-Due to the large dimension $n=841$, \texttt{MOSEK} fails to terminate in reasonable time limit for the inner SDP problems and we had to adaopt \texttt{SDPNAL+} for solving the inner SDP problems.
+For BioData841, the test results are summarized in~\Cref{tab:refval-biodata841}. \texttt{CPLEX} and \texttt{Gurobi} both failed to solve these three instances within \textbf{1000} seconds, while our algorithm \texttt{QuadProgCD} managed to solve them in less than \textbf{40} seconds each.
+Due to the large dimension $n=841$, \texttt{MOSEK} fails to terminate in reasonable time limit for the inner SDP problems and we had to {adopt} \texttt{SDPNAL+} for solving the inner SDP problems.